Lifelong reinforcement learning for health-aware fast charging of lithium-ion batteries: Health-aware fast charging problem

 where \(\eta_{\min}\) is a predefined threshold overpotential, below which battery degradation becomes excessively rapid.
 We can interpret this threshold as follows: when the anode overpotential falls below this value, further reducing it to achieve faster charging is no longer beneficial, as the resulting acceleration in battery degradation outweighs any additional gains in charging speed.

 The constraint of this problem involves that the input current is limited by the battery charger as:

 Then, the health-aware fast charging problem is formulated as

-where \(t_{f}\) denotes the charging completion time for each cycle, which can vary over the lifespan of battery, $t_{e}$ represents the end-of-life time of the battery, and \(\text{SoH}_{\text{end}}\) is the specified battery SoH at end-of-life, set to 80\% in this study.
+where $x$ denotes the state of battery dynamics, $u$ is the charging current serving as the system input, \(t_{f}\) is the charging completion time for each cycle, which can vary over the lifespan of battery, $t_{e}$ represents the end-of-life time of the battery, and \(\text{SoH}_{\text{end}}\) is the specified battery SoH at end-of-life, set to 80\% in this study.

 This optimization problem is formulated to minimize the overall cost function over the battery lifetime from initial time 0 to its end-of-life time $t_{e}$.
 Each charging cycle within this period terminates at time $t_{f}$ when the SoC reaches the target SoC$^*$.